Intro to Writing

 Textbook: American Government by JBU : ISBN:978-1-62856-424-2

-Course Description: Students will be challenged to examine recent and current actions in government in light of the Constitution.
-Class will emphasize understanding university style teaching and embracing university level expectations of behavior and effort.
-Discussion will be encouraged.
+Class Description: Students will be challenged to examine recent and current actions in government in light of the Constitution.
+Class will emphasize understanding the mechanics of civics for informed citizens.university style teaching and embracing university level expectations of behavior and effort.
+Class participation is essential.
 It is expected that the students want to obtain a grasp of their subjects that will make them superlative citizens.
-Each class is intended to help transition and equip home school students to meet the academic expectations of the typical college instructor.
+Each class is intended to help transition and equip home school students to meet the academic expectations of incoming college freshmen and competent citizens.

 Current Events